sub-roc/monte-carlo-pricer/readme.md

 - Prices Asian and knock-out barrier options using Monte Carlo simulation
 - Pulls market data using `yfinance` to calculate historical volatility, then prices options and compares to market option prices
 - Estimates greeks numerically using finite differences, then compares it to results found using Black-Scholes
+- Estimates implied volatility using Black-Scholes by determining the value of `sigma` needed for the BS model's price to match the real-life option price

 ## Background